Skip to content

 dotagents install

-dotagents manages gitignore automatically.
-Two generated files are kept out of version control:
+In project scope, dotagents keeps two generated files out of version control:

 By default, any source is allowed.
-For teams, add a [trust] section to restrict which sources can provide skills.
+For teams, add a [trust] section to restrict skill, subagent, and plugin sources.
 Trust is validated before any network operations.

 Terminal window